Ernst Meyer (German politician)

-Ernst Meyer (10 July, 1887, Prostken – 2 February, 1930, Potsdam) was a German Communist political activist and politician and a general secretary of the KPD.
-He is best remembered as a founding member and top leader of the Communist Party of Germany and as the leader of that party's fraction in the Prussian Landtag.
+Ernst Meyer (10 July 1887 – 2 February 1930) was a German Communist political activist and politician and a chairman of the KPD.
+He is best remembered as a founding member and top leader of the Communist Party of Germany and as the leader of that party's membership in the Prussian Landtag.
 A political opponent of Ernst Thälmann, Meyer was moved out of the top party leadership after 1928, not long before his death of tuberculosis-related pneumonia at the age of 43.

 Biography

 Early years

 Ernst Meyer was born in 1887 in Prostken, East Prussia, to a religiously devout working-class family.

 Meyer studied economics and philosophy at the University of Königsberg, from which he received a PhD in 1910.